The ImpactForge Consulting

 From Diagnosis to System Design

-Are current approaches overly focused on individual diagnosis?
-What would a system-based mental health model look like in Moroccan schools?
+Are current approaches overly centered on individual diagnosis rather than prevention and systemic support?
+What would a school-based mental health model look like in the Moroccan context?

 Institutional Capacity